torps/torps/README.md

   <pre><code>python pathsim.py simulate --nsf_dir out/ns-2013-08--2014-07 --num_samples 5000
   --user_model simple=600 --format normal tor
   </pre></code>
   Following is another example of the simulate command.
-The example executes a simulation in which the user has "typical" behavior as given in the included trace file, a malicious guard relay is added with consensus bandwidth 15000, a malicious exit relay is added with consensus bandwidth 10000, the output just indicates when a malicious guard and/or exit is selected, the number of client guards is adjusted to 1, and guard expiration occurs randomly between 270 and 300 days after initial selection:
+This example executes a simulation in which the user has "typical" behavior as given in the included trace file, a malicious guard relay is added with consensus bandwidth 15000, a malicious exit relay is added with consensus bandwidth 10000, the output indicates only if a malicious guard and/or exit is selected, the number of client guards is adjusted to 1, and guard expiration occurs randomly between 270 and 300 days after initial selection:
   <pre><code>python pathsim.py simulate --nsf_dir out/ns-2013-08--2014-07 --num_samples 5000